avras/ee337-nfts/README.md

-# EE337 IIT Bombay Instructor NFTs
+# EE337 Microprocessor Lab Instructor NFTs

 This repository is a fork of the [Eth2 Book Contributor NFT repository (eth2-book-nfts)](https://github.com/smartcontracts/eth2-book-nfts).
 The latter was created to recognize contributors to [a book on ETH2](https://github.com/smartcontracts/eth2-book).